 Trekking in Nepal is simply adventurous walking; not climbing or mountaineering and in a practical aspect is surprisingly straightforward.
-You walk into the countryside free from roads and discover villages caught in a time warp and terraced field stacked up huge hillsides.
+You walk into the countryside free from roads and discover villages caught in a time warp and terraced fields stacked up on huge hillsides.

 Therefore, the trekking is little more than a pleasant walk, admiring the terraced slopes and wandering through incredible mountainous landscapes.
 But there are predominantly challenges due to the physical effort required: in addition to the inspiring mountains, there are huge hills, some of which must be crossed on foot.

 To enjoy the Himalayas you don't have to be a tough outdoors person but some sort of exercise before starting – maybe a couple of months before will make life easy.

 Nepal being a mountainous region is naturally a favorite destination for outdoor activities like trekking and walking.
-Once you have got all your trekking equipment gathered and packed, you should be aware of some of the important facts such as trekking seasons, Visas, currency, etc, for Nepal which can be easily found in our FAQ'S section.
+Once you have got all your trekking equipment gathered and packed, you should be aware of some of the important facts such as trekking seasons, Visas, currency, etc, for Nepal which can be easily found in our FAQ section.

 Whether you want to enjoy champagne on the snow-capped massif or sip tea on a bench in a small hut, you want to spend a day hiking on a less elevated trail or spend an entire month trekking on the physically strenuous paths of the Great Himalayan Trails, stay over-night in a camping tent, tea-house, home-stay or luxurious hotels...
 Nepal has all the Trekking and Hiking destinations!

 EBC aka Everest Base Camp Trek – You would have probably heard of this one since it’s the most renowned trekking route.
-Reaching not exactly 8848m but somewhat at high altitude nearby Everest (5545m) on the planet via the same route opted by legendary mountaineers might be a cup of tea even for beginners.
+Reaching not exactly 8848m but somewhat at a high altitude nearby Everest (5545m) on the planet via the same route opted by legendary mountaineers might be a cup of tea even for beginners.

 Annapurna Base Camp – This 14 days trek will bring you to a standoff with Mount Annapurna, a mountain not the highest in the world but famous for its beauty.